SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/index.md

 This section covers the terms and concepts needed to understand how to programmatically work with Find just like in SuperOffice.

 > [!NOTE]
 > The API details provided apply to SuperOffice v.9.2 and higher.
+SOAP API access via the Services88 endpoints, therefore Online Apps must request Services88 to use this API.

 ## Getting started